 Today it has the distinction of being one of the most researched sites in Australia (Macquarie Island World Heritage Area Management Plan 2006), and enjoys the protection of local, national and international laws and agreements.

-The first dedicated scientific voyage to reach the Island was captained by Thaddeus von Bellinghausen, sent by Czar Alexander I of Russia.
+The first dedicated scientific voyage to reach the Island was captained by Thaddeus von Bellinghausen, an Admiral and explorer sent by Czar Alexander I of Russia.
 The Russians collected specimens and provided a rich written account of their experience there, including their interactions with the isolated, deprived sealing gangs stationed on the island.

 The American navigator Charles Wilkes also visited the island in 1840 on his global voyage, but found the island almost impossible to land on or undertake a study of (W. Bixby 1966).
 The Antarctic explorer Robert Scott briefly visited the island on the Discovery in his 1901 expedition to Antarctica, but did not make a close account of his short stay.